 Now you’ll be able to access the tag archives sitemap from the URL displayed on this page.
 As you can see from the above image, the Tags sitemap is available for us to access through the URL

-https://rankmath.local/post_tag-sitemap.xml (will be similar for your website, except that domain name would vary).
+https://rankmath.local/post_tag-sitemap.xml (will be similar to your website, except that the domain name would vary).